Video Game: A Very Long Rope to the Top of the Sky

 - Advanced Ancient Humans: See the entry for Apocalypse How.

-- A Form You Are Comfortable With: Raccoon invokes this when you finally find him in the Ubiquity's computer system.
+- A Form You Are Comfortable With: Raccoon invokes this when the heroes finally find him in Ubiquity's computer system.
+He is initially formless, but adopts his old body while quipping "Is this the form you're used to?" when Yvette requests he make himself tangible.

 - Apocalypse How: The prehistory of the setting; a Planetary/Species Extinction example, with a twist.
 The Lydians and the Somnians were in an all-out species-wide war, and had been for a while.
 The Somnians developed nuclear technology, while the Lydians investigated saecelium instead.
 When the Somnians nuked Logos-3, the Lydians retreated to MUB-5 and counterattacked with unstable saecelium weaponry.
 In the process, the entire surface of the planet was turned into a haunted wasteland; every Somnian, save for a few isolated tribal groups, was killed.
 Disgusted with his own race, Solomon trapped every remaining Lydian in a time loop on MUB-5, brought an ancient (and, in his eyes, untarnished by the war) Lydian civilisation forward in time, and then escaped to the Ubiquity.